-IS 2212 Information Behaviour and Users
+IS 2212 Introduction to Human Information Behaviour

 This two unit course places the focus of attention on the users of information systems or services.
 Too often in the past the focus of research and practice has been on the system itself or particular aspects of a service.
 This course looks at many of the individual characteristics of users and their behaviour in approaching an information system or service and attempts to show how essential the user is in determining the success of a system.
 Methods of assessing user needs and behaviour through user studies are also discussed.